Education Abroad: What In The World Is Language Travel?

 What Is Language Travel?

 The concept of language travel is pretty simple: you travel to another country, where you split your time between attending language classes and experiencing the culture.
-Language travel companies, like Lingo Ventura (more on this later), act as an intermediary.
+Language travel companies act as an intermediary.
 They allow you to book the trip itself, classes at a local language school, transportation and even optional add-ons like a homestay with a local family.

 Everything is customizable: you can go for as short as one week or as long as two years (and anywhere in between), you can sort by language or you can pick the destination first and let that dictate the language you learn, you can choose how intensive you want your classes to be, whether you want to stay in a family home or a student dorm, and even thrown in an internship if you’d like.
 The options are not quite endless, but pretty close.